Journalist, Editor, Author

 I am a New York City gal transplanted to Florida’s Gulf Coast.

 I have always had a passion for writing—and I suspect it may have something to do with my genes.
 I come from a long line of women writers: My great grandmother was an aspiring novelist.
 And, her daughter, my grandmother, was a member of the New York City literati scene in the 1940s and went on to become a speechwriter for Eleanor Roosevelt.

 Originally from Manhattan, New York, I took full advantage of the city’s many famous treasures while I lived there, such as Katz’s Delicatessen, Central Park and its numerous museums.

-On those few occasions when I’m not writing, you can usually find me taking photographs, baking, playing with my dogs and enjoying St. Petersburg’s glorious beaches at sunset.
+On those few occasions when I’m not writing, you can usually find me taking photographs, baking, playing with my dogs and enjoying the nearby glorious beaches at sunset.